 A common cause of nasal blockage is also septal deviation which means that the cartilage that separates the nose into a right and left passage is not straight causing a blockage in either side.
 The treatment of this condition is most of the times surgical.
-More rarely, nasal congestion can be caused by polyps in the nose or even the tumor.
+More rarely, nasal congestion can be caused by polyps in the nose or even a tumor.
 Diagnosis is usually made on endoscopy and on a CAT-scan of the nose and treatment is mainly surgical.

 Mucus from the sinuses normally drains in the nose and down the back of the throat before being swallowed.
 If you have sinusitis, increased secretion by the nose and sinuses results in a larger volume of mucus, which is often thick and yellow or green making us more conscious of this phenomenon.

 Symptoms such as itchy eyes, sneezing, and thin postnasal drip are likely due to allergies.
 You can be tested for allergies to determine what causes allergies to flare up.
 Finding the culprit help you avoid it.
 Your doctor can also desensitize you to this special agent reducing the need for allergy medications.